 around the base of the trunk.

-Planting: Locating on top of a mound or dike improves water drainage.
+Planting: Placing on top of a mound improves water drainage.

 Prune: In winter, remove dead, broken and diseased limbs.